maxxonair/rDke/README.md

 # Dynamic-Kinematic Environment in Rust

 This is the dynamic-kinematic simulation environment implemented in Rust.
-It will be a multi-purpose platform to simulate vehicle motions.
+It will be a multi-purpose platform to simulate vehicle motion and flight dynamics problems.

 :construction: [Under Construction] :construction: